digaev/interactor-js/README.md

 `perform(): Promise<any>`

 Your business logic goes here.
-Under the hood, this method is modified so that it calls `after` and `before` hooks.
+Under the hood, this method is modified so that it calls the `after` and `before` hooks.

 There is also a static method `perform(context?: any): Promise<Interactor>`.